The Old Melburnians Dick Cotton Fellowship

 Applications must address the questions in the application form.
 Applicants must include a detailed itinerary of the proposed travel (if relevant), and two supporting referee letters.

 The Dick Cotton Fellowship is governed by the Old Melburnians Council.
-Details of eligibility, consideration, shortlisting and selection of successful applications for funding is outlined in the Dick Cotton Fellowship Governance policy here.
+Further details of eligibility, consideration, shortlisting and selection of successful applications for funding is outlined in the Dick Cotton Fellowship Governance policy here.